noice-com/developer-assignment/README.md

 ## Assignments

-There are three different types of assigments which you are only going to need to implement one depending on which type of role you are applying for.
+There are three different types of assigments:

 - [Backend](#Backend)
 - [Frontend](#Frontend)
 - [Fullstack](#Fullstack)

+ You only need to implement one of them depending on which type of role you are applying for.

 ### Backend